Ansgar Løvold: Sports career

-It was during the journeyman years in Oslo that Løvold joined organized wrestling.

-Wrestling in Kristiansund was first introduced by Løvold wrestling at circuses and town fairs.
+It was during his time in Oslo as a wandering journeyman that Løvold joined organized wrestling.
+Wrestling was first introduced in Kristiansund by Løvold, who wrestled at circuses and town fairs.
 On 8 January 1911 he held a major show against circus artist Erik Blixt, for which Løvold was promised 100 Norwegian krone (NOK) if he won.
 Although successful, he did not accept the prize money, as it would have made him a professional.
 He started competing for Fagforeningernes TIF and later IF Ørnulf in Oslo.
 He represented the latter when he won the 1912 Norwegian championships, thus qualifying him for the 1912 Summer Olympics in Stockholm.
 There he participated in the Greco-Roman light heavyweight, but was sent home after losing both his introductory rounds, against Finland's Karl Lind and Austria's Karl Barl.

 After moving home to Kristiansund in 1913, Løvold was instrumental in establishing a wrestling club.
 The sport became popular and within a few years all the major sports clubs were offering wrestling.
 Especially the labor movement's clubs took up the sport, and Kristiansund was quickly known as a wrestling town.
 Løvold coached several clubs, including IL Nordlandet and Ynglingen.
 In 1913 he succeeded at getting sponsorships of NOK 300 from various companies throughout town to purchase mats, which was instrumental in making the sport more popular in town.
 He later became known as a benefactor and sponsor of local wrestling.
 Kristiansund's first major national tournament was held in 1915 and the first Norwegian Championships in Kristiansund were held in 1922.
 Løvold also traveled to the neighboring town of Molde to establish a wrestling club there, although wrestling never became as popular in Molde as in Kristiansund.
 He also established Trondheim's first wrestling club.
 From 1939, when the labourers' wrestling clubs in Kristiansund merged to form the club Kristiansund AK, Løvold represented this club.